thecauagames/Renzo/README.md

 Don't have a text editor installed?
 Install Visual Studio Code by downloading at the VS Code website: [Visual Studio Code website](https://code.visualstudio.com/Download)

 ## 👩‍💻 How to start contributting?
+### ⚠️ Disclaimer:
+**In this branch Renzo uses discord.js version 12!**

 First of all, you need to install discord.js.
-Renzo uses discord.js version 14 instead of the old version 12, you can install discord.js by using this command:
+Renzo uses ~discord.js version 14 instead of the old~ version 12, you can install discord.js by using this command:
 ```batch
 npm install discord.js
 ```